Is population growing or shrinking?

 Population change

-Texas ranked fifth in population growth between 2014 and 2024.
+Texas ranked fourth in population growth between 2015 and 2025.

 Percent change in population